403(b) Retirement Plan vs Roth IRA (Individual Retirement Account)

 Frequently Asked Questions

-When you leave your employer, you have several options: leave the funds in your old 403(b) (if allowed), roll it over to your new employer's retirement plan, roll it into a traditional or Roth IRA, or cash it out (triggering taxes and penalties if under 59½).
-Rolling into an IRA often provides more investment choices and lower fees than keeping it in the old plan.
+You've got options.
+Leave it where it is if your old employer allows it, roll it into your new employer's retirement plan, move it to a traditional or Roth IRA, or cash it out (which triggers taxes and a 10% penalty if you're under 59½—don't do this).
+Rolling into an IRA usually gives you better investment choices and lower fees than leaving it in your old plan, so that's what I typically recommend.